hashcript/docs/README.md

 location_id
 ```

-depending on the generated contract.
+Use Swagger for the exact response contract.

-A venue may optionally be associated with a Product-valid location.
+A Venue may optionally reference a Product-valid geographical location.

-Do not assume all venues have geographical location records.
+Do not assume every Venue has a location.

 ---

-# 29. GET `/api/v1/venues/{venue_id}`
+# 32. GET `/api/v1/venues/{venue_id}`

 ## Status

-🟡 **DEVELOPED + VALIDATED — AWAITING MERGE/DEPLOYMENT**
+✅ **DEVELOPED**

 ## Purpose

-Resolves a single Venue.
+Returns one Venue.

-Use when:
+Use this when:

-- a Participant already contains `venue_id`
+- A Participant contains `venue_id`
-- the mobile app needs the full Venue information
+- The application needs the Venue name/details
-- displaying saved/historical Participant context
+- Displaying saved Participant context

-A Venue belonging to another Product should appear as not found rather than leaking cross-Product information.
+Product isolation is enforced by the backend.

 ---

+# 33. Bootcamps

+Bootcamp and Training Schedule are represented by one backend model.

+A Bootcamp represents the scheduled training/cohort event.

+The backend intentionally does not maintain a redundant second Training Schedule model.

+---

-# 30. GET `/api/v1/bootcamps`
+# 34. GET `/api/v1/bootcamps`

 ## Status

-🟡 **DEVELOPED + VALIDATED — AWAITING MERGE/DEPLOYMENT**
+✅ **DEVELOPED**

+Confirm deployment in Swagger before runtime testing.

 ## Purpose

-Returns Bootcamp/training cohorts configured for the selected Product.
+Returns Bootcamps configured for the current Product.

-A Bootcamp represents the scheduled training/bootcamp event.

-The backend intentionally did NOT create a second redundant TrainingSchedule resource.

 Conceptual fields include: